IjzerenHein/react-native-bundle-visualizer/README.md

 ## Purpose

 Sometimes, importing a single javascript library can drastically increase your bundle size.
-This library helps you to identify such a library, so you can keep the bundle size low and loading times fast.
+This package helps you to identify such a library, so you can keep the bundle size low and loading times fast.

 ## Usage